DanWahlin/CodeWithDanDockerServices/README.md

 #### Running Docker with WSL (Windows Subsystem for Linux) on Windows?

-Open a WSL (Linux) command prompt and clone the repo from there into a folder of your choosing:
+Open a WSL (Linux) command prompt and clone the repo from there into a folder of your choosing.
+For example you can `cd` into `desktop` and put it there if you'd like.

 `git clone https://github.com/danwahlin/codewithdandockerservices.git`